Scale model: Tanks and wargaming

 A more recent development, especially in wargaming of land battles, is 15 mm white metal miniatures, often referred to as 1:100.
 The use of 15 mm scale metals has grown quickly since the early 1990s as they allow a more affordable option over 28 mm if large battles are to be refought, or a large number of vehicles represented.
 The rapid rise in the detail and quality of castings at 15 mm scale has also helped to fuel their uptake by the wargaming community.

 Armies use smaller scales still.
 The US Army specifies models of the scale 1:285 for its sand table wargaming.
 There are metal ground vehicles and helicopters in this scale, which is a near "one-quarter-inch-to-six-feet" scale.
-The continental powers of NATO have developed the similar scale of 1:300, even though metric standardizers really don't like any divisors other than factors of 10, 5, and 2, so maps are not commonly offered in Europe in scales with a "3" in the denominator.
+The continental powers of NATO have developed a similar scale of 1:300, even though metric standardizers really don't like any divisors other than factors of 10, 5, and 2, so maps are not commonly offered in Europe in scales with a "3" in the denominator.

-Consumer wargaming has since expanded into fantasy realms, employing scales large enough to be painted in imaginative detail - so called "heroic" 28 mm figures, (roughly 1:64 scale).
+Consumer wargaming has since expanded into fantasy realms, employing scales large enough to be painted in imaginative detail- so-called "heroic" 28 mm figures (roughly 1:64 scale).
 Firms that produce these make small production lots of white metal.

 Alternatively to the commercial models, some modelers also tend to use scraps to achieve home-made warfare models.
-While it doesn't always involve wargaming, some modelers insert realistic procedures, enabling a certain realism such as firing guns or shell deflection on small scale models.
+While it doesn't always involve wargaming, some modelers insert realistic procedures, enabling a certain realism such as firing guns or shell deflection on small-scale models.